 Apple designed the 10.2-inch iPad to be the most affordable iPad without sacrificing usefulness.
-The modern chipset, display, and security still make this a desirable device for users wanting an iPad that doesn't break the bank.
+Despite hardware compromises, the modern chipset, display, and security make this a desirable device for users wanting an iPad that doesn't break the bank.

 This iPad is targeted at students and younger users, though it is also a great entry point for budget-conscious artists and other users.
 You can purchase the 10.2-inch iPad and an Apple Pencil for less than the price of an iPad Air 4.

 Display and Design

 The tablet measures 250.6mm tall, 174.1mm wide, and 7.5mm thick.
 It weighs 487 grams for the WiFi model and 498 grams for the cellular variant.

 The most significant upgrade in the eighth-generation iPad is a leap to an A12 Bionic processor.
 The new silicon gives it a considerable performance boost over the A10 chip found in both the sixth-generation and seventh-generation iPads.
 Apple says it's up to 40% faster than the A10 chip in the seventh-generation iPad.

 Apple Pencil Support

 The 10.2-inch iPad supports the first-generation Apple Pencil.
 The responsiveness from the first-generation Apple Pencil on the eighth-generation iPad is roughly the same as it is on the original 12.9-inch iPad Pro.
 The 10.2-inch iPad does not support the second-generation Apple Pencil due to requiring the flat sides and conduction charging found in other iPads.

 Apple Pencil support on Apple's budget iPad does mean that this is the cheapest way to get a powerful drawing tablet.
 While it lacks some higher-end technologies like P3 color or laminated display tech, this device is still a fantastic value for those who want the drawing functionality.

 - The eighth-generation iPad ships in 32GB and 128GB storage tiers

 - Apple offers the tablet in silver, space gray, and gold color options

 - The iPad has an 8MP rear camera with f/2.4 aperture